quangta93/yarb/README.md

 import * as feature from 'path/to/feature'; // includes properties from both 'local-file' and 'another-local-file'
 ```

+### Organizing Utility Functions
+- **Each util function should be on its own file.**
+- If there are multiple utils for a feature, group them into a folder.

 ## Todo
 - [ ] Fill in Features/Purpose section
 - [ ] Why and How to use redux-devtools-extension in prod?